Lawmaker accuses Justice Department of blocking whistleblower disclosure

 A congressional source told Reuters the complaint was filed with the inspector general on Aug.
 12. Two congressional sources said the Senate Intelligence Committee had not been fully briefed on the complaint.

-Reporting by Mark Hosenball and Jonathan Landay; Additional reporting by Makini Brice and Lisa Lambert; Editing by Tim Ahmann, Sonya Hepinstall and Tom Brown
+Reporting by Mark Hosenball and Jonathan Landay; Additional reporting by Makini Brice and Lisa Lambert; Editing by Sonya Hepinstall, Tom Brown, Lisa Shumaker and Lincoln Feast.